knative/docs/docs/bookstore/page-2/pg2-sentiment-svc.md

     ---> Running application from script (app.sh) ...
     ```

-    Knative function has an easy way to simulate the CloudEvent, you can use the following command to simulate the CloudEvent and test your function out:
+    Knative Function has an easy way to simulate the CloudEvent, you can use the following command to simulate the CloudEvent and test your function out:

     ```
     func invoke -f=cloudevent --data='{"reviewText": "I love Knative so much"}' --content-type=application/json --type="new-review-comment" -v